Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/shield-of-the-silver-dragon-cos.md

 aliases: ["Shield of the Silver Dragon"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Curse of Strahd p.
-68
+BookSource: "Curse of Strahd p.
+68"
 ---
 # Shield of the Silver Dragon
 *Shield, major, rare*